Aoibheann Clancy: Youth

 Clancy represented Ireland at schoolgirl level while she attended Presentation School, Thurles.
 She was named Player of the Match as Ireland beat England in the final of the 2017 John Read Cup.
 She was also vice-captain in the team which retained the trophy the following year.

 She progressed to the Republic of Ireland women's national under-17 football team, and by 2021 was playing for Dave Connell's Republic of Ireland women's national under-19 football team.
 She made a single appearance during the calendar year.

 Senior

 Clancy's first senior call-up was for a friendly game against Australia on 21 September 2021 at Tallaght Stadium.
 The national team coach Vera Pauw had been impressed by her good form with her club and in home-based training sessions.
 Clancy won her first senior cap on 14 November 2022, as a 62nd-minute substitute for Denise O'Sullivan in a 4–0 friendly win over Morocco staged in Marbella, Spain.

+International appearances

 Playing style

 Clancy is a versatile box-to-box midfielder, whose "quick feet and awareness allow her to operate superbly between the lines".